hmslima/sambahsacompletegrammar/sambahsa.md

 \] in this grammar.
-I will use the IPA to explain the SPT, because if you have access to the sounds of the IPA, you have a secure source of how the sambahsa sounds are pronounced. **But throughout the grammar, outside the “alphabet and pronunciation” chapter, I'll only practically use SPT!
+I will use the IPA to explain the SPT, because if you have access to the sounds of the IPA, you have a secure source of how the sambahsa sounds are pronounced. **But throughout the grammar, outside the “alphabet and pronunciation” chapter, I practically will only use SPT!
 Actually you don't need to learn IPA, but it would be a very useful resource for you.**

 The difference between slashes and square brackets in IPA is that the slashes indicate a more simple transcription while square brackets